-At the turn of the fifteenth and sixteenth century, the roofs were raised, gables were transformed, the chancel was vaulted, and on the south side of the church a tower was added.
-In the years 1466-1617, three side chapels were also added to the church and the Gothic sacristy adjacent to the northern wall of the presbytery, was extended.
-In 1650, the third storey of the tower was built and it reached its present height.
+At the turn of the 15th and 16th centuries, the side aisles of the church were raised, the gables were transformed, the chancel was vaulted, and a tower was added to the south side of the church.
+Until 1502, only construction work was carried out to finish the interior and decorate the church.
+In the 16th and early 17th centuries, two side chapels were added to the church and the Gothic sacristy, adjacent to the northern wall of the chancel, was expanded.
+In 1650, the third floor of the tower was built, probably replacing the original, wooden top.

-The 18th century brought progressive devastation and neglect of the building.
-In the years 1806-1813, the church served as a warehouse, first for the needs of French and then Russian troops.
-Renovation work was carried out in the years 1819-1830, but three chapels that were in total ruin, were pulled down.
-Another thorough renovation from 1922-1925 contributed to the creation of a modernist polychrome inside.
+The eighteenth century brought progressive devastation and neglect of the building.
+In the years 1806-1813 the church served as a warehouse, first for the needs of the French and then Russian troops.
+Renovation works were carried out in 1819, and then more thoroughly in 1830, with three chapels in total ruin dismantled.
+Another major renovation in 1922-1925 contributed to the creation of a modernist polychrome inside.
 During World War II, the church was damaged, but it was rebuilt in 1945-1949.